 • Napa Valley in California had about 18,000 acres (7,300 hectares) of vineyards.
 But Phylloxera later reduced that to only about 3,000 acres (1,200 hectares).89

-• To counter the affects of temperance groups, the Wine and Spirits Association was established.90
+• To counter the effects of temperance groups, the Wine and Spirits Association was formed.90

-Edward Fairchild began commercial production of Concord and Delaware wine near Oklahoma City in the state of Oklahoma.
+Edward Fairchild began commercial production of Concord and Delaware wine near Oklahoma City, Oklahoma.
 When the state became dry (imposed alcohol prohibition) in 1907, it destroyed his winery.91

 The California Wine Association was formed by seven of the largest wine companies.
 It grew to produce about 80% of the state’s wine.92

 The American consul in Le Havre reported to Washington that a great deal of what was being shipped to the U.S. as French wine was fraudulent.93 Much of it was probably produced from grapes grown in the African cony of Algeria.
-It was possibly even made into wine there before being passed off as wine produced in France.
+It was possibly even made into wine there before being passed off as French wine.
 Fraud was a part of wine in the 19the century.

 We’ve seen the major problem faced by wine in the 19th century.
 It was Phylloxera.
 Thomas V. Munson of Texas had a solution.
 It was grafting European vines onto American rootstock.
 Sixteen years passed before it was accepted.
 But it’s now standard practice around the world.

 A cure has never been found.
 The aphid has evolved and more resistant rootstock has been developed.
 But the struggle continues.
 Not only against Phylloxera but against emerging insects and diseases.
 That was the major part of the story of wine in the 19th century.
 And it continues today.

 We’ve seen highlights of wine in the 19th century.
 We now turn to what happened to wine in the 20th century and beyond.

 4. Stevenson, T. The Sotheby’s Wine Encyclopedia.
 London: DK, p.
 527.